threefoldfoundation/info_sdk/src/2_gettingstarted/tutorials/explore_nodes.md

 `Available Capacity = Total Capacity - Reserved capacity`

 At the moment only CRU and MRU can be over provisioned on the node.
-HRU and SRU are strict and cannot be over provisioned.
+HRU and SRU are strict and could not be over provisioned.

 ### Reserved capacity